ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

            ...
        }

 #.
-In these lines, replace *<your-index-name>* with the desired name for your MeiliSearch index.
+In these lines, replace *<your-index-name>* with the name for your MeiliSearch index.

-   The ``convert_version_to_pymeilisearch`` function converts your package's version into a format suitable for MeiliSearch indexing.
+   The ``convert_version_to_pymeilisearch`` function converts your library's version into a format suitable for MeiliSearch indexing.

 #.
-Enable documentation index deployment for development and stable versions using Ansys GitHub Actions:
+Enable documentation index deployment for development and stable versions using Ansys actions:

    .. code-block:: yaml